 - Incorporate deliberate reflection, self-awareness and values consciousness into a process of personal and professional formation

 - Integrate professional, legal and ethical standards into nursing practice

-Students can apply for the 3+1 program through Concordia University, Nebraska, Wayne State College, Hastings College or York College.
+Students can apply for the 3+1 program through Concordia University, Nebraska, Wayne State College, Hastings College or York University.
 Then, during your Junior year, you will apply to Creighton’s ABSN program.

 The following requirements must be met while enrolled in the partner school curriculum for admission into the Creighton University College of Nursing ABSN program.
 Students must achieve a cumulative GPA of at least 3.0 or higher on a 4.0 scale.
 Students must complete the following 33–34 semester hours of prerequisite courses and must carry a grade of “C” (2.0) or above in the following prerequisite courses to be accepted to Creighton.